-Joe Harsa, bedding buyer for Sears, which does not offer such products, said the category "holds a possibility for us because of the amount of business we do in bunk beds and storage beds.
-I definitely think it's a growth area." https://futonadvisors.com/sealy-sets-consumer-rebate/
+Joe Harsa, bedding and futon mattress buyer for Sears, which does not offer such products, said the category "holds a possibility for us because of the amount of business we do in bunk beds and storage beds.
+I definitely think it's a growth area."
+See more: https://futonadvisors.com/sealy-sets-consumer-rebate/

 Tom Tennyson, bedding buyer for Dayton Hudson Corp., added, however, "We will probably play with something in that venue, but I don't see it contributing to any large increase in business."